These instructions are based on using my Budding Kits but it all still applies if you have a your own box or bought a different type.

 Unblock the main hive plug in the black connecting tube to give the bees the choice to leave via the first exit or continue to the Budding box, OR disconnect the hives completely.
 This might be a personal choice here as both have worked.
 Before disconnecting make sure there’s a really good amount of bees in the new box.
 It should look really busy when you look through the perspex window.

 Because both boxes are from the same colony they will be used to each other and have the same scent so they can stay beside each other.
 Both hives can remain in the same positions or you could turn them or move them slightly to create a better flight path for the bees.
 Try not to have the bees flight paths interfere with each other.
 If you want to move one you could use the usual hive moving methods, moving a short distance per day, or move to a different location 1km away.
 You may get away with moving one box 10 to 50m away (for example) as bees that want to return to the old location may be able to just return to the other colony.

 Note: If you leave the boxes connected too long while there is a Queen in each box, it’s possible the old colony can find out there’s a new Queen and kill her, or the old colony could be blocked off.

 Once the brood is well established and the hive is going strong you can add the Honey Super box layer.
 Note: When you add the Honey Super frame, remove the slim piece of perspex that isn’t screwed in place from the second layer (Budding Kit) so the bees can access the Honey Super.

 If you’ve separated the boxes and want to closely monitor the progress, you can weigh both boxes when first separated and weigh them once a month.
 You’re looking for an increase in weight over time.
-If you’re getting a constant loss of weight then there could be a problem like having no Queen and a declining bee population.
+If you’re getting a constant loss of weight then there could be a problem like having no Queen and a declining bee population and resources.
 I would say that most people don’t worry about weighing hives too much and are happy to just let them go and trust that all is well.
 I usually just pick them up and feel the weight.